HParker/flamegraph-viewer/README.md

 of timing stats and controls.
 Hover a brick for its self / total time, zoom the time and depth axes, and hold `Alt` to reveal per-sample tick lines and
 timestamps:

+Hitting enter or clicking on a thread opens a more detailed view.
+The default view places samples in time order Use `TAB` to cycle through different modes (time order, left heavy and top list).

 ![Thread detail: a time-ordered flame chart for a single thread, with the call stack growing upward and a stats header at the top](img/thread-detail.png)